Infinitely degenerate slowly rotating solutions in $f(R)$ gravity: Properties of the SRBH solutions

-{\sl Properties of the two solutions:} First, these solutions correspond to a BH with an identical event horizon.
+First, these solutions correspond to a BH with an identical event horizon.
 The event horizon is determined by the condition $g^{\rho \rho} = 0$.
 For our metric, we have three solutions: one real and two imaginary.
 The horizon $\rho_H$ is given by:

-Note that this matches with the slowly-rotating limit of Kerr BH ($\rho_{\rm SR} = 2$) for small values of $\kappa^2$.
+Note that this matches with the slowly-rotating limit of Kerr BH ($\rho_{\rm SR} = 2$) for small values of $\kappa^2$~\cite{2016-Ayzenberg_Dimitry_Yunes-CQG}.
 To see this, doing a series expansion of Eq.~\eqref{eq:horizon} about small $\kappa^2$, we have:

 Thus, for $\kappa^2 = 0.33$, the above solution matches the SR Kerr solution in GR.
 As seen from Fig.~\eqref{fig:horizon}, the horizon radius can be larger or smaller than the SR Kerr depending on the value of $\kappa^2$; the larger the value of $\kappa^2$, the larger the horizon radius compared to GR.
 This will be crucial when we discuss the kinematical properties of space-time.
+Since the above condition $g^{\rho \rho} = 0$ leads to only one real solution, the slowly rotating BH solution we obtained do not have any cosmological horizon.
+This is similar to the behavior of slowly rotating Kerr-dS solution in GR.

+As mentioned above, we consider the following form of $V(\rho)$ for the rest of the analysis in this section:

-In order to confirm that both the solutions indeed correspond to BH, we evaluate the Kretschmann scalar:
+In order to confirm that the solutions indeed correspond to BH, we evaluate the Kretschmann scalar:

 where ${\cal F}_0, {\cal F}_1, {\cal F}_2$ are functions of $\rho$.
 All these three functions diverge at the origin and vanish at infinity.

 In order to confirm that these two solutions correspond to rotating BHs, we turn our attention to the ergosphere.
 The radius of the ergosphere ($g_{\tau\,\tau} =0$) is given by: